 In the SOV sentence structure that many Uralic languages seem to have preserved, the S and O constituents not only bear grammatical functions, but simultaneously also fulfil discourse roles: the subject also functions as the (primary) topic, and the object functions as the focus, or as a secondary topic.
-In Khanty and Mansy, the languages most closely related to Hungarian, the coincidence of the subject and topic roles is an absolute requirement; if the thematically most prominent complement is to be assigned the focus role, and some other complement is to act as the primary topic, the sentence must be passivized (Nikolaeva 1999).
-(In the Khanty passive construction, not only the D-structure object but also any adverbial complement can undergo NP-movement.)
+In Khanty and Mansi, the languages most closely related to Hungarian, the coincidence of the subject and topic roles is an absolute requirement; if the thematically most prominent complement is to be assigned the focus role, and some other complement is to act as the primary topic, the sentence must be passivized (Nikolaeva 1999).
+(In the Khanty passive construction, not only the D-structure object but also any adverbial complement can undergo NP-movement - cf. Kulonen (1989).)
 Observe the Khanty minimal pair in (18).
 The subject of (18a) is substituted in (18b) by an interrogative pronoun, which is obligatorily focussed.
 Hence the sentence must be passivized, with the D-structure object raised into the position of the subject-topic:

-- (18) a. (luw) juwan re:sk-ə-she Ivan hit"He hit Ivan."
+(18) a. (luw) juwan re:sk-ə-s he Ivan hit "He hit Ivan."

-- b. juwan xoj-na re:sk-ə-s-a

-Ivan who-OBL hit-PASS-PAST-3SG

-"Who hit Ivan?"
+b. juwan xoj-na re:sk-ə-s-a Ivan who-OBL hit-PASS-PAST-3SG "Who hit Ivan?"
 (Nikolaeva 1999: 58)

-If the object of the SOV clause is not a focus but a contextually given secondary topic, its topic role is marked by a nominal suffix in Mansy dialects, and by an agreement morpheme on the verb in Khanty dialects - see Marcantonio (1985: 285) and Nikolaeva (1999, 2001).
-In the (a) sentence of the set of Khanty examples in (19), where the verb only agrees with the subject, the object is a focus, whereas in the (b) and (c) examples, where the V also agrees with the object, the object is a secondary topic; it is the verb that represents the new information.
-Notice that the object is definite in both cases, i.e., object-verb agreement is not elicited by its [+definite] feature.
+If the object of the SOV clause is not a focus but a contextually given secondary topic, its topic role is marked by a nominal suffix in Mansi dialects, and by an agreement morpheme on the verb in Khanty dialects - see Marcantonio (1985: 285), Nikolaeva (1999, 2001), and Dalrymple and Nikolaeva (2011).
+In the (a) version of the Khanty example in (19), where the verb only agrees with the subject, the object is a focus, whereas in the (b) and (c) versions, where the V also agrees with the object, the object is a secondary topic; it is the verb that represents the new information.
+Notice that the object is definite in the (a) example as well, i.e., object-verb agreement is not elicited by its [+definite] feature.